vbmehta/PersonalPreso2022/PersonalPreso.md

 ---

 # Last 12 months Achievements & Impact on Business
- I had been managing some key Accounts
+ I had been managing & helping on some key Accounts

 - #### MLB
 - #### Brixmor